aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/optimize-pdf-document/_index.md

 ### Unembedding Fonts

 If the document uses embedded fonts, it means that all font data is stored in the document.
-The advantage is that the document is viewable regardless of whether the font is installed on the user’s machine or not.
+The advantage is that the document is viewable regardless of whether the font is installed on the user's machine or not.
 But embedding fonts makes the document larger.
 The unembed fonts method removes all embedded fonts.
 Thus, the document size decreases but the document itself may become unreadable if the correct font is not installed.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET